robguevarra/gh-website/ProjectDocs/Build_Notes/active/email-system_phase-3_advanced-features-and-ux-polish.md

    - **A. Comprehensive Error Handling & Logging:**
      - [x] Review all new and modified Edge Functions and API routes for consistent and detailed error logging.
 (Done progressively during implementation.)
      - [x] Implement a centralized alerting mechanism (e.g., to a Slack channel or admin email) for critical failures in Edge Functions. (`recordAlert` function in `process-email-queue` logs to DB.
 Notification delivery part is pending integration with a specific service.)
+     - [x] **Test Send Modal Stability:** Resolved runtime errors in `TestSendModal`:
+       - Fixed `Cannot read properties of undefined (reading 'label')` by adding `formStyles` to `ui-utils.ts`.
+       - Fixed `Could not retrieve campaign content from editor` by modifying the modal to always use saved campaign content for sending test emails, ensuring robustness regardless of the active editor tab.
+     - [x] **Runtime Error Fixes (Targeting UI & Store):**
+       - [x] Resolved "Cannot read properties of undefined (reading 'map')" in `CampaignDetail.tsx` by adding defensive checks for `segmentRulesToPass` structure before mapping.
+       - [x] Resolved "Cannot read properties of undefined (reading 'map')" in `AudienceTabContent.tsx` by adding defensive checks for `segmentRules` prop structure before mapping.
+       - [x] Resolved "Cannot read properties of undefined (reading 'includes')" in `useCampaignStore.ts` (`addIncludeSegmentId` and related actions) by adding granular checks for nested `segment_rules` structure and initializing if missing during add operations.
    - **B. Security Audit & Hardening:**
      - [x] Ensure RLS policies are robust for all tables accessed by these new features, especially `email_events` and `campaign_analytics`.
 (Guidance: RLS for `email_events`, `campaign_analytics`, `email_alerts` should restrict client access, allow admin/service roles.
 Actual RLS policy implementation pending.)
      - [x] Validate input for all API endpoints and Edge Function parameters.
 (Zod validation added to new API route.
 Edge Functions generally have controlled inputs.)